Reporting of Injuries, Diseases & Dangerous Occurences Regulations 2013.

-RIDDOR record books must be kept for a minimum of three years after the date of the last incident in the book.
+RIDDOR record books (and other records) must be kept for a minimum of three years after the date of the last incident in the book.
 However good practice recommends keeping them for at least 6 years (5 in Scotland) in order to allow time for any civil litigation to be made.

 The records must include the following:

-The following things must be reported under RIDDOR:
+The following information must be reported under RIDDOR:

 Not all incidents are reportable but all work activities are regulated by RIDDOR.
 Incidents must be reported within 10 days of their occurrence.